 Crickets attract unwanted predators.
 As the cricket population ultimately grows, it invites predators such as scorpions and spiders into your home.
 These predators pose the real threat to you and your family.

 Discovering Termite Droppings

 The first sign of termite presence or infestation may be mud tunnels that always run up walls, wood, or foundations.
 These insects are specifically attracted to damp wood, mostly found in basements, tunnels, or areas with very high humidity.
 These tunnels are created by the subterranean type of termites who often use their frass or feces as part of the building material for the pellet-like tubes.
 When it comes to the Phoenix area you won’t be likely to find subterranean type termites.
 The Western Drywood termites, the most destructive termites, can be found throughout Arizona.

 Drywood termite colonies frequently eject grain-like pellets through a small hole over the external surface of wood and within the internal termite galleries.
 Most of these pellets are often found in small heap piles near or below infested wood.
 These pellet heaps are typically a lighter color than cricket dropping piles.
 Drywood termite pellets are a strong warning sign of termite activity within your home.

 Identifying insect droppings helps you understand what types of threats your family or home are facing.
 Regardless of the type of bug droppings you find, you should contact a pest control professional.
-Phoenix residents can contact Green Home Pest Control, we’ll schedule a consultation to identify your pests and then take the correct steps to protect your family and home from pests.
+Phoenix residents can contact Green Home Pest Control to get rid of pests.
+We offer professional termite control and other pest control plans and will schedule a consultation to identify your pests and then take the correct steps to protect your family and home from pests.